Hes-Siemelink/instacli/instacli-spec/reference/documentation/writing-instacli-docs.md

 ---

-You can also provide hidden cleanup code with `<!-- yaml script after`.
-The yaml code will be appended to the last code example defined by `yaml script`
+You can also provide hidden cleanup code with `<!-- yaml instacli after`.
+The yaml code will be appended to the last code example defined by `yaml instacli`

 ## Files